-CHAPTER 2: The New Planning System
+CHAPTER 2: The DELETED: New Planning System

-- 2.1 The Planning and Compulsory Purchase Act 2004 (the 'Act') has resulted in major changes to the way the planning policy system operates.
-The old system of Regional Planning Guidance, Structure Plans, Local Plans and Supplementary Planning Guidance is in the process of being replaced with a new system based around a Regional Spatial Strategy, Development Plan Documents and Supplementary Planning Documents. - 2.2 Section 38(6) of the Act states that: - "... for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the (development) plan unless material considerations indicate otherwise." - 2.3 The development plan for Ipswich will comprise the Regional Spatial Strategy, which is adopted by the Government, and various Development Plan Documents, which will be adopted by the Borough Council as part of the Local Development Framework.
-Further information on the Regional Spatial Strategy is contained in Chapter 3. - 2.4 The Local Development Scheme for Ipswich sets out the documents, processes and timescales involved with the Local Development Framework. - 2.5 The components of the Ipswich Local Development Framework are illustrated in Diagram 2.
-The adopted Local Plan Proposals Map will remain extant until replaced through other development plan documents (DPDs) to be prepared as part of the Ipswich Local Development Framework.
+- 2.1 The Planning and Compulsory Purchase Act 2004 (the 'Act') DELETED: has resulted in major changes to the way the planning policy system operates.
+The INSERTED: previous DELETED: old system of Regional Planning Guidance, Structure Plans, Local Plans and Supplementary Planning Guidance INSERTED: was DELETED: is in the process of being replaced with a INSERTED: newer DELETED: new system based around a Regional Spatial Strategy, Development Plan Documents and Supplementary Planning Documents.
+INSERTED: The introduction of the Localism Act in 2011 removed the Regional Spatial Strategy element of this newer system and introduced the concept of neighbourhood plans for local communities to produce in accordance with the strategic elements of the Local Plan. - 2.2 Section 38(6) of the Act states that:

+"... for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the (development) plan unless material considerations indicate otherwise."

+- 2.3 The development plan for Ipswich will comprise DELETED: the Regional Spatial Strategy, which is adopted by the Government, and various Development Plan Documents, which will be adopted by the Borough Council as part of the Local INSERTED: Plan DELETED: Development Framework.
+Further information on the Regional Spatial Strategy is contained in Chapter 3. - 2.4 The Local Development Scheme for Ipswich sets out the documents, processes and timescales involved with the Local INSERTED: Plan DELETED: Development Framework. - 2.5 The components of the Ipswich Local INSERTED: Plan DELETED: Development Framework are illustrated in Diagram 2.
+The adopted Local Plan Proposals Map will remain extant until replaced through other development plan documents (DPDs) to be prepared as part of the Ipswich Local INSERTED: Plan DELETED: Development Framework.